wenxin-c/tp/docs/DeveloperGuide.md

 ![Reflection Component Class Diagram](diagrams/ReflectionClassDiagram.png) This `Reflection` component provides users with random sets of introspective questions for users to reflect on.<br>
 <br>
-The `reflection` package consists of several classes, namely `ReflectionManager`, `SelfReflection`, `ReflectionQuestion`, `GetCommand`, `HomeCommand` and `ReflectUi`.
-There are three abstract classes `Manager`, `Command`, `TextUi` which some classes in `reflection` package inherit from.
-But since these abstract classes are outside of `reflection` package, the focus of this section will be on classes inside `reflection` package. <br>
+The `reflection` package consists of two packages `command` and `feature` packages.
+There are also abstract classes such as `Manager`, `Command`, `TextUi` that some classes in `reflection` package inherit from.
+But these abstract classes are not the focus of this section since they are outside of `reflection` package.<br>
 <br>

+#### Feature Package (`ReflectionManager`, `ReflectionQuestion`, `QuestionList`, `TextUi`, `RandomNumberGenerator` classes)
 `ReflectionManager` class:<br>
-- This class is in charge of the overall execution of the **Self Reflection** feature.
+- It is charge of the overall execution of the **Self Reflection** feature.
 - It inherits from abstract class `Manager`
 - Each `ReflectionManager` object contains exactly one `ReflectUi` object as an attribute to get user inputs.
 This is to use a common `Scanner` object (created in the `ReflectUi` object) to read all the user inputs within Self Reflection feature.
 This can avoid potential unexpected behaviours from creating multiple `Scanner` objects.
-- The `runEventDriver()` method is the entry of the Self Reflection feature, the caller creates a `ReflectionManager` object and calls this method to launch the Self Reflection feature.
-It calls a class-level method `SelfReflection.greet()` to print greeting logo and message, therefore, `SelfReflection` class is a dependency of `ReflectionManager` class.
-- It contains a **while loop** to continuously get user input commands as users are expected to continuously perform a series of actions within Self Reflection feature until they wish to return back to main WellNUS++ interface(input `home` command).
+- The `runEventDriver()` method is the entry of the Self Reflection feature.
+It contains a **while loop** to continuously get user input commands as users are expected to continuously perform a series of actions within Self Reflection feature until they wish to return back to main WellNUS++ interface(input `home` command).
 - The termination condition of the while loop is controlled by a static attribute `isExit`.
 Whenever `runEventDriver()` method is called, the `isExit` attribute will be initialised as `false`.
 This attribute can be accessed by other objects (more specifically `HomeCommand` object) through a static method `setIsExit()` to set to `true` and the while loop will be terminated.
 The `static` attribute allows other objects to modify `isExit` value.
-- Upon getting input commands, the `runEventDriver()` method will call the `executeCommands()` method.
-Based on the input command type, the `executeCommands()` method will then create the correct type of command object and call `.execute()` method to execute the command accordingly.
+- The `runEventDriver()` method will call the `executeCommands()` method upon getting user commands.
+Based on the input command type, the `executeCommands()` method will then create the correct type of command objects and call `.execute()` method to execute the command accordingly.
+Since the command objects are local variables, they are dependencies for `ReflectionManager` class.
-- Each `ReflectionManager` object will contain `1..*` `HomeCommand` and `GetCommand` objects since a list of supported commands will be set up upon the instantiation of `ReflectionManager` object.

 `ReflectionQuestion` class:<br>
 - Each introspective question is a `ReflectionQuestion` object.
 - It contains the basic description of the introspective question.
-Being modelled as an object instead of pure string, each question will be able to have more attributes such as like which will be utilized in future features.
+Being modelled as an object instead of pure string, each question will be able to have more attributes which might be utilized for future features.

-`SelfReflection` class:<br>
+`QuestionList` class:<br>
-- This class contains the information about the Self Reflection feature (e.g. greeting message, logo).
+- This class stores the list of questions in Self Reflection feature.
 - It contains a `String` array of 10 introspective questions.
-Upon the instantiation of a `SelfReflection` object, `setUpQuestions()` method will be called in the constructor, these questions will be used to create an `arrayList` of 10 `ReflectionQuestion` objects.
+These descriptions will be used to instantiate an arrayList of 10 ReflectionQuestion.
+- It also stores the indexes of the previous set of generated question and questions liked by users.
+As such data is used by all commands, a `QuestionList` object is passed by reference to construct command objects(`LikeCommand`, `GetCommand`, `HomeCommand`, `FavoriteCommand`).
+Hence, it is a dependency to all command objects in Self Reflection.
+This structure allows data to be centralised and well organised by one class.
 - By abstracting the above-mentioned attributes and methods as a separate class instead of putting them in `ReflectionManager`, the `ReflectionManager` class can solely focus command execution.
-As the greeting message and introspective are subject to changes in the future, it will be beneficial to have a separate class taking care of these data.
+All the data related to the list of questions is stored in `QuestionList` class.
+As such, Single responsibility can be better achieved.

+`ReflectUi` class: <br>
+- It inherits from `TextUi` class and is in charge of printing output to users.
+- This subclass is created to allow Self Reflection feature to have more customised output behaviour(e.g. type of separators) other than those inherited from parent class `TextUi`.

+`RandomNumberGenerator` class; <br>
+- It is used generate a set of 5 distinct integers(0 ~ num_of_questions-1), this set
+  of integers will be used as indexes to select the corresponding questions from the pool of 10 questions available.

+#### Command Package
-`GetCommand` class:<br>
+`GetCommand` class: <br>
+- Command format: `get`
 - This command allows users to get a list of 5 random introspective questions.
-- Upon calling the `.execute()` method of a `GetCommand` object, the `validateCommand()` method will first be called to validate the commands.
-If the commands are invalid, a `BadCommandException` will be thrown.
+- The commands are validated by the `validateCommand()` method and a `BadCommandException` will be thrown if the commands are invalid.
-- The `generateRandomQuestions()` method will be called and within which a `SelfReflection` object will be instantiated.
-The `generateRandomNumbers()` method is called to generate a set of 5 distinct integers(0 ~ num_of_questions-1), this set of integers will be used as indexes to select the corresponding questions from the pool of 10 questions available in the `SelfReflection` object.
+- A `QuestionList` object is passed in as a dependency to generate the set of indexes and provide the pool of 10 introspective questions available.

-- Since `SelfReflection` object is only created when `getRandomQuestions()` method is called, there might be a `GetCommand` object without `SelfReflection` objects.
-Every time the `getRandomQuestions()` method is called, a new `SelfReflection` object is created, hence, the multiplicity from `GetCommand` class to `SelfReflection` class is `*` (i.e. 0 or more).
+`LikeCommand` class: <br>
+- Command format: `like <index of question(1~5)>`
+- Users can add an introspective question that is generated in the previous set into their favorite list.
+Since there will only be 5 questions per set, the indexes are restricted to integer 1~5.
+- `addFavQuestion()` method in `QuestionList` class is used to add and store the data.
+- Users can only successfully add a question to favorite list if they have gotten a set of questions previously.
+- Every time a question is added into the favorite list, the indexes of this particular question will be stored in data file straightaway.
+It prevents data loss due to unforeseen computer shutdown.

+`FavoriteCommand` class: <br>
+- Command format: `fav`
+- Users can get the questions in their favorite list.
+- `getFavQuestions()` method in `QuestionList` class matches the indexes to corresponding questions and return this set of questions back to `FavCommand` for output.
+As such, `QuestionList` is a dependency for `FavoriteCommand` as well.

 `HomeCommand` class: <br>
+- Command format: `home`
 - This command allows users to return back to the main WellNUS++ interface.
 - Similar to `GetCommand`, `validateCommand()` method will also be called to validate the command.
-- It will then call the class-level method `ReflectionManager.setIsExit()` to terminate the while loop in `ReflectionManager` object.
+- It will then call the class-level method `ReflectionManager.setIsExit()` to terminate the while loop in `Reflectionmanager`.

-`ReflectUi` class: <br>
-- It inherits from `TextUi` class and is in charge of printing output to users.
-- This subclass is created to allow Self Reflection feature to have more customised output behaviour(e.g. type of separators) other than those inherited from parent class `TextUi`.

 ### CommandParser Component